ftchirou/faical.dev/src/safely-decode-swift-enums/README.md

 While technically correct, this solution presents 2 issues.

 1. It is semantically redundant to make an enumeration optional.
 Because an optional is also an [enumeration](https://developer.apple.com/documentation/swift/optional), marking an enumeration as optional is akin to wrapping it into another.
 It would be more straightforward to just add a case `none` to the original enumeration.
-[Soroush Khanlou](https://twitter.com/khanlou) wrote a great article expanding on this, that is worth reading, [Enums And Optionals](http://khanlou.com/2018/04/enums-and-optionals/).
+[Soroush Khanlou](https://twitter.com/khanlou) wrote a nice article expanding on this,  [Enums And Optionals](http://khanlou.com/2018/04/enums-and-optionals/).
 2. This pattern would have to be repeated for every other enumeration we subsequently add in `Payment` and potentially for many other enumerations in the code base.

 Fortunately, there is a better and cleaner solution.